JohannFaustVIII/SpringCloudPlayground/NOTES.md

 to be mapped outside, in `/etc/hosts`).

 Ingress requires Ingress Controller (which is a pod) to evaluate and process Ingress rules.

+## What is Helm?

+Helm is Package Manager and Templating Engine for Kubernetes.

+As Package Manager, it distributes and downloads Helm Charts from repositories.
+Helm Chart is a bundle of YAMl files ( multiple configurations) created with Helm, such bundle can be used to deploy an app requiring many dependencies (multiple configurations, for deployments, ConfigMap, Secrets etc.) to run a single service like database app or monitoring app.
+Helm Charts are used to share these bundles or get app with all deployment dependencies.

+As Template Engine, it is used to template files.
+Template file can be helpful for a scenario when there is an application with multiple microservices with common yaml structure, so Helm can define a common blueprint with dynamic values to be replaced in placeholders.
+Another scenario is the same application across different environments (like development, staging and production), so it can be packaged into its own Helm Chart and to be used to deploy on multiple environments.